joshicola/gear-building-gui/DEVELOPER-NOTES.md

 It is intended to recurse through the selected directories and replace the mustache templates with tags in the "script_management" sub-dictionary above.

-Likewise, it is indented to be able to parse through the subdirectories and discover certain types of allowed mustache tags and render them in an iterated subform of the script-management tab.
+Likewise, it is intended to be able to parse through the subdirectories and discover certain types of allowed mustache tags and render them in an iterated subform of the script-management tab.
 Work in Progress!!!!